 JH: Research is an area that is often overlooked – so is teaching.
 I think most people get a degree in psychology thinking they will be a therapist or psychologist.
 But, there are also psychologists working for businesses in areas such as Organizational Psychology.

-eLearners: Is there anything else you would like to share that you feel would be valuable to someone who is considering studying psychology?
+eLearners: Is there anything else you would like to share that you feel would be valuable to someone who is considering psychology career?

 JH: Realize that you will need to earn Master’s Degree or a PhD to work in an area where that will pay you a living wage.
 I hear people say they are not worried about what they will make.
 This may be true until they decide to get married or start a family.
 Then income or earning potential does matter.
 Know your options.